 Text Credits: JDoshna

 Aging with our Communities.
-The Spring 2013 Graduate Planning Studio was the culmination of the Department of Community and Regional Planning’s year-long focus on planning for aging communities.
+The Spring 2013 Graduate Planning Studio was the culmination of the City & Regional Planning and Community Development programs' year-long focus on planning for aging communities.
 The demographic reality of the retiring ‘Baby Boom’ generation will place significant challenges on planners across the United States.
 The client, Montgomery County Office of Aging and Adult Services, like many area agencies on aging, lacked any significant capacity to engage in the comprehensive planning required to meet this challenge.

 Also unique to this year’s studio was the combination of both the Graduate and Undergraduate sections, enabling the students to create a very significant planning document that addressed demographics, housing, transportation, services, and safety & security.